 12. Pack extra underwear.
 (See #11.)

-13. Make friends with people who live in and love the city – they will recommend the coolest restaurants to you, or go with you to those restaurants, or take you inside the Bellagio, where you can stroll through the conservatory and botanical gardens, or where you can walk around the casino for free and enjoy watching the craziness that is life in Las Vegas.
+13. Make friends with people who live in and love the city – they will recommend the coolest restaurants to you, or go with you to those restaurants, or take you inside the Bellagio, where you can stroll through the conservatory and botanical gardens, you can walk around the casino for free or try luck with the online casino and enjoy watching the craziness that is life in Las Vegas.
 So.
 Much.
 FUN!!!
 My friends who live in Las Vegas were what made my trip spectacular.
 (Hugs and special kisses and thanks to Jeffrey, Lore, and Wendy!)

 14. If you have a chance to attend the NMX/NAB Show (New Media Expo/National Association of Broadcasters) in April, go, and connect with all the savvy content creators who are there.
 I won a ticket to the conference by attending a Conference Pro Tips Chat on Twitter, hosted by NMX and Kelby Carr of Type-A Parent, which is the main reason I attended, but I would love to go back again!
 Kelby’s session on Pinterest, and the conversation I had with other content creators who are successfully utilizing Pinterest on their sites was extremely valuable.